 If you have heard the Christmas story from childhood, familiarity may blind you to what a supernatural event this really was.
 Angels appeared to ordinary people!
 A priest was struck dumb!
 A virgin birth!
 The Son of God was born in a stable and laid in a manger!
 Prophetic words were spoken out spontaneously with profound meaning.
 What did all these point to?
 One thing—the coming of the Son of God to earth was a big deal!
 The Christmas story was earth-changing spiritual news.

 Think of it: the Creator taking on the form of one of His creatures and born as a baby!
 One would suppose such an event would be heralded by a flurry of supernatural activity as the eternal Son of God descended from the glories of heaven to earth.
 And that’s exactly what we discover in the Biblical record.
-Much spiritual activity surrounded our Savior’s birth, underscoring the fact this was a special God-ordained event.
+The heavenly hosts surrounded our Savior’s birth, underscoring the fact this was a special God-ordained event.

 Think of it: the Creator taking the form of one of His creatures and being born as a baby!

 Angels appeared to men and women on six notable occasions, delivering prophetic words of knowledge and wisdom to those intimately involved.
 Ordinary shepherds, keeping watch over their flocks by night, were amazed as the heavens opened and a myriad of angels praised God.
 One of the angels told them exactly where to find their newborn King.